-The solution to \eqref{eq:pb-model} may contain singularity.
-To approximate problem \eqref{eq:pb-model} efficiently, the general practice is to adopt adaptivity by designing an adaptive finite element cycle through the help of the a posteriori error estimators, a bulk marking strategy, and certain local refinement techniques.
-Knowing some counterexample of un-convergent algorithms \cite{Chen;Dai:2002efficiency}, the convergence analysis of an adaptive algorithm is of fundamental importance as it theoretically guarantees that the correct approximation will be obtained, especially we want to avoid the situation when more computational resources may go wasted after iterations of refinements.
+The solution to \eqref{eq:pb-model} may contain singularities.
+To approximate problem \eqref{eq:pb-model} efficiently, the general practice is to adopt adaptivity by designing an adaptive finite element cycle through the help of the \emph{a posteriori} error estimators, a bulk marking strategy, and certain local refinement techniques.
+As examples non-convergent adaptive algorithms~\cite{Chen;Dai:2002efficiency} may fail to produce the desired approximation even with additional iterations, the convergence analysis of an adaptive algorithm is of fundamental importance for ensuring that the correct approximation is obtained.
+It theoretically guarantees that the correct approximation will be obtained, especially if one wants to avoid the situation when more computational resources may go wasted after iterative refinements.

-Convergence theory of adaptive finite element method is relatively mature, see \cite{NochettoSiebert09:409} and the references therein.
-Nevertheless, there are few research results for the a posterior error estimates for WG methods.
-Chen et al.~\cite{Chen;Wang;Ye:2014posteriori} presented the a posteriori error estimates for second order elliptic problems; Zhang and Chen~\cite{Zhang;Chen:2018} proposed a residual-type error estimator and proved global upper and lower bounds of WG method for second order elliptic problems in a discrete $H^1$-norm; Li et al.~\cite{Li;Mu;Ye:2019} introduced a simple posteriori error estimator which can be applied to general meshes such as hybrid, polytopal and those with hanging nodes for second order elliptic problems; Mu~\cite{Mu:2019} presented a posteriori error estimate for the second order elliptic interface problems; Zheng and Xie~\cite{Zheng;Xie2017} discussed a residual-based a posteriori error estimator for the Stokes problem.
-There are only one research result for a posterior error estimates for mWG methods.
-Zhang and Lin~\cite{Zhang;Lin:2017posteriori} proposed a posteriori error estimator for second order elliptic problems.
-To our best knowledge, there is no literature on the convergence of adaptive mWG methods.
+The convergence theory of adaptive finite element methods is relatively mature, see~\cite{NochettoSiebert09:409} and the references therein.
+Nevertheless, few research results exist for the \emph{a posterior} error estimates for WG methods.
+Chen et al.~\cite{Chen;Wang;Ye:2014posteriori} presented the \emph{a posteriori} error estimates for second-order elliptic problems; Zhang and Chen~\cite{Zhang;Chen:2018} proposed a residual-type error estimator and proved global upper and lower bounds of the WG method for second-order elliptic problems in a discrete $H^1$-norm; Li et al.~\cite{Li;Mu;Ye:2019} introduced a simple \emph{a posteriori} error estimator which can be applied to general meshes such as hybrid, polytopal and those with hanging nodes for second-order elliptic problems; Mu~\cite{Mu:2019} presented an \emph{a posteriori} error estimate for the second-order elliptic interface problems; Zheng and Xie~\cite{Zheng;Xie2017} discussed a residual-based \emph{a posteriori} error estimator for the Stokes problem.
+There are only a few research results for \emph{a posteriori} error estimates for mWG methods.
+Zhang and Lin~\cite{Zhang;Lin:2017posteriori} proposed an \emph{a posteriori} error estimator for the second-order elliptic problems.
+Tang et al. proposed an adaptive mWG for $\bm{H}(\mathbf{curl})$-elliptic problems in \cite{2022TangEtAlmodified}.